PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 **（5）UDML：Unified-Deep Mutual Learning**

-UDML (Unified-Deep Mutual Learning) is a strategy proposed in PP-OCRv2 which is very effective to improve the model effect.
+UDML (Unified-Deep Mutual Learning) is a strategy proposed in PP-OCRv2 which is very effective to improve the model accuracy.
 In PP-OCRv3, for two different structures SVTR_LCNet and Attention, the feature map of PP-LCNet, the output of the SVTR module and the output of the Attention module between them are simultaneously supervised and trained.
 Using this strategy, the accuracy of the recognition model is further improved to 78.4% (+1.5%).

 **（6）UIM：Unlabeled Images Mining**